oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6319_size/95_mm_id_200_mm_od_45_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6319 Size 95 mm Id 200 mm Od 45 mm Depth
+# Hardware Bearing 6300 Series 6319 Size 95 mm ID 200 mm OD 45 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base